-Students whose parents don't have bachelor's degrees, students from low-income families, and students working with FLC's Disability Services office.
+We serve FLC students whose parents don't have bachelor's degrees, students from low-income families, and students working with FLC's Disability Services office.
 A simple application helps us determine who qualifies.
 Our eligibility requirements are regulated by the U.S. Department of Education.

 We will refer you to other campus resources that can offer the support you are looking for.

-We serve students in any major at FLC.
+We serve students in any major.

 Ethnicity is not a TRIO SSC eligibility factor.

 We have one financial award students can pursue: each semester, the Provost provides funds for 20 participants to receive $250.
 It is called the Student Achievement Award.